LabO8/nestjs-s3/site/docs/objects.md

      */
     SSEKMSKeyId?: string;
     /**
-     * <p>Specifies the Amazon Web Services KMS Encryption Context to use for object encryption.
+     * <p>Specifies the Amazon Web Services KMS Encryption Context for object encryption.
 The value of this
      *          header is a base64-encoded UTF-8 string holding JSON with the encryption context key-value
      *          pairs.</p>
      */